bandito52/all-COD-Cbuf_addTexts/README.md

 # all-COD-cats
-List of Cbuf_addText for every COD game.
+Every Cbuf_addText for every COD game including dev builds.

+List will be updated as each game gets suggested and or tested.